Mathew-Harvey/day-planner/README.md

 Project Description: This application is a work day planner.
 It can be used to list tasks to do each hour of your typical work day (9pm to 5pm).
 There is a save button, this will store you text to local storage.
 The current hour of the day will be highlighted in red.
 Future time slots will be highlighted in green and past time slots indicated in grey.

 <b>User Story</b>
-AS AN employee with a busy schedule
+AS AN employee with a busy schedule <br>
-I WANT to add important events to a daily planner
+I WANT to add important events to a daily planner<br>
-SO THAT I can manage my time effectively
+SO THAT I can manage my time effectively<br>

 <b>Acceptance Criteria</b>
 GIVEN I am using a daily planner to create a schedule